Lower School (Grades K-5)

 Our students test scores regularly exceed state and national averages, most by as much as 15% higher.

 Our most important goal in first grade is to help build Christian character in our students so they will become the Christian leaders who will change our world for the cause of Christ.
 We work to help our students to become independent and responsible young people who take on a more active role in the academic process.

-Our grade level verse is Matthew 6:33, “But seek first his kingdom and his righteousness, and all these things will given you as well.”
+Our grade level verse is Matthew 6:33, “But seek first his kingdom and his righteousness, and all these things will given you as well.
 Each of our first grade classrooms has a theme.
-Mrs. Buckner’s class theme is “Out of This World.”
+Mrs. Black’s class theme is “Sweet Shop.”
 Mrs. Dennis’ classroom theme is “Under the Sea.”
 Mrs. Rabb’s theme is “American Patriotism.”

-- Out of School Enrichment – Our field trips include exploring the world of insects at the University of North Florida’s Wildlife Sanctuary, a visit to our Main Library, and an outdoor experience at the Diamond “D” Ranch.
+- Out of School Enrichment: Our field trips include exploring the world of insects at the University of North Florida’s Wildlife Sanctuary, a visit to our Sweet Pete’s, and an outdoor experience at the Diamond D Ranch.

 - Missions: The children participate in the chapel offering each week where they hear testimony and see videos of how their offerings are used to help missionaries around the world with outreach projects such as the Project Christmas Child boxes.
 Our first graders were encouraged to do chores around their homes to earn their own money to help World Vision.
 With the money earned this year, we were able to purchase two goats and four chickens for a village in Africa through the World Vision program.

 - Community Service: The children participate in food and clothing drives that our school clubs sponsor.
 We also have collected school supplies for underprivileged children and given to Samaritan’s Purse.